ifmcjthenknczny/hotel-reservation-file-process/README.md

 ```

 3. Build and Start the Containers:
-Run the following command to start the application and MongoDB in Docker containers:
+Run the following command to start the application with required infractructure (MongoDB and Redis) locally in Docker containers:

 ```bash
 docker-compose up --build -d
 ```

 This will build the project and run it in detached mode.
-The MongoDB and Redis (required for BullMq) databases will be available locally, and the app will be available at `http://localhost:3000`.
+The app will be available at `http://localhost:3000`.

 ## API